Part 4 - The Why of Stewardship

 Courage is the system’s energy for renewal - the force that disrupts stagnation and invites evolution.

-In nature, disturbance is essential for regeneration.
-Forests need fire; reefs need shifting tides.
-In human systems, courage plays the same role - clearing space for truth, adaptation, and new growth.
+In nature, disturbance is essential: forests need fire, reefs need shifting tides.
+In human systems, courage clears space for truth, adaptation, and growth.
+It is intelligent risk in service of integrity, not recklessness.

-I worked with a senior leader who was preparing to face stakeholders after a transformation programme had clearly fallen short of expectations.
-Instead of defending the past, she asked her executive team:
+A senior leader faced stakeholders after a programme had fallen short.
+Instead of defending the past, she asked her team:

-“What do we want to be known for?”
+“What do we want to be known for and is this it?”.

-• A 2025 Harvard Business Review article highlights that courage is a strategic imperative in volatile, uncertain, complex, ambiguous (VUCA) environments.
+• Courage is a strategic imperative in volatile, uncertain, complex, ambiguous (VUCA) environments (Harvard Business Review, 2025).

 • Courage supports psychological safety and aligns action with values (Edmondson, 2019; Bandura, 1997).